marvingrieger/ioBroker.haassohn/README.md

 [![NPM](https://nodei.co/npm/iobroker.pallazza.png)](https://npmjs.org/package/iobroker.pallazza)

-This adapter enables to control a Haas+Sohn - HSP 6 PALLAZZA-III 534.08 device in ioBroker.
+This adapter enables to control Haas+Sohn HSP devices:
+* HSP 6 PALLAZZA-III 534.08
+* HSP 2.17 PREMIUM

 ## Features
 * All states of the device are read regularly (by polling) and represented in ioBroker